DFriend01/stormhacks2024-gpt3-tutorial/README.md

-# Stormhacks 2024: Introduction to GPT-3 in Web Applications
+# Stormhacks 2024: Introduction to GPT in Web Applications

 ## Overview